 Domestic Violence & Disabilities

-“Research suggests that women with disabilities are more likely to experience domestic violence, emotional abuse, and sexual assault than women without disabilities.”1 This is from the following article:
+“Research suggests that women with disabilities are more likely to experience domestic violence, emotional abuse, and sexual assault than women without disabilities.”
+This info comes from the following article: Violence Against Women With Disabilities

-The following two articles cover this topic in more detail. https://www.thehotline.org/is-this-abuse/domestic-violence-disabilities-2/
+The following two articles cover this topic in more detail:

 If you know someone in a violent domestic relationship, please don’t mind your own business.
 My abuser did things that I didn’t know about with our children.
-My parents knew about his carelessness, and said nothing to me.
-I didn’t find out about it for 21 years.
-After I left my abuser.
+My parents knew about his unsafe behavior with our children and said nothing to me.
+I didn’t find out about it until after I left my abuser!
+When I think about how much misery they could have prevented if someone in my family would have opened their mouth, it makes my blood boil.

 Till next time, Kathy